 This course focuses on refining the green-broke and the trained horse.
-Attention will be given to producing lightness; correcting head and body position; using the horse's body correctly; achieving balanced and correct gaits; and developing smooth transitions; 2 hours of lecture, 2 hours of laboratory per week.
+Attention will be given to producing lightness; correcting head and body position; using the horse's body correctly; achieving balanced and correct gaits; and developing smooth transitions.
+Offered every other year; 2 hours of lecture, 2 hours of laboratory per week.
 Prerequisite: EQS 2011 with a C or better [Course fee: \$150]